jahrmando/librenms/README.md

-# A chef recipe to deploy LibreNMS
+# A chef recipe to deploy [LibreNMS](http://www.librenms.org/)

-TODO: Instalation and configuration of LibreNMS
+TODO: Instalation and configuration of [LibreNMS](http://www.librenms.org/)

 - Only tested on Centos 7.x and RHEL
 - The web administration page is in port 8080 by default
 - Fully tested on SELinux. ___Your welcome ;)___
+- This recipe is based on installation tutorial [RHEL/CentOS + Nginx](http://docs.librenms.org/Installation/Installation-CentOS-7-Nginx/)

 ## Install chef